Honoring Our Past. Building What’s Next. A Port that Works for Whatcom County.

 Homegrown Representation.
 Working Class Values.

-I was born and raised in Whatcom County, a student in Bellingham, Lynden and Meridian Public Schools.
+Hi!
+I’m Samantha Cruz-Mendoza, and I’m running for District 4 Bellingham Port Commissioner.
+I was born and raised here in Whatcom County, a student in Bellingham, Lynden and Meridian Public Schools.
 Like most folks around here, I spent summers growing up working agricultural labor, either pruning or picking berries in the field or working crew line at a berry processing plant.
 In high school I then worked at the Ferndale Grocery Outlet, my initial community and customer service experience, and where I got to meet a lot of my neighbors for the first time.
 In 2018, I graduated from Meridian Senior High School and simultaneously received my Associates from Whatcom Community College, through the Running Start program.

 In 2021, I graduated from Washington State University - Go Cougs!
 In undergrad, I lobbied the state legislature for higher education access to students in low-income and rural communities, representing WSU Pullman.
 In coordinating several student lobby days, I was inspired, witnessing in real-time, the impact a collective voice has to effect real change.
 I was proud to lead successful lobbying efforts for student services and activities fee transparency from university administration; expansion of the Washington College Grant funding and eligibility; and creating a state loan program for students excluded from receiving federal aid.